marcolutz00/AC-Cup/README.md

 For reviews with a TestSetId and for which you are not given the Like (the “private test set”), you must make predictions that will form your submission.
 See the “submission_template.csv” for details about the required format.
 Your project will be evaluated and graded based on these predictions.

+Zu predicten:
+For reviews with a TestSetId and for which you are not given the Like (the “private test set”), you must make predictions that will form your submission.
+See the “submission_template.csv” for details about the required format.
+Your project will be evaluated and graded based on these predictions.